Mitsubishi Motors is one member of Mitsubishi Heavy Industries, which also includes camera maker Nikon.

 Tips for Finding the Lowest Mitsubishi Car Insurance Rates

 Since Mitsubishi models have few trends that qualify models across the board for lower car insurance rates, the smart auto insurance consumer finds savings in other places.
 Using the Ratelab car insurance calculator is just the start.
 Once a favorably priced company is identified, the final details of a policy can right-size coverage to match features and budget.

 Ask your insurer about discounts.
 While these are on offer from most insurance providers, they may not receive top billing, especially with existing clients.
 Insurance companies rarely add discounts automatically.
 It’s only after a client asks that a qualifying discount gets applied.
 Keep in mind that not every insurer offers the same roster of price breaks.

 Mitsubishi In Depth

 Mitsubishi is a Japanese car manufacturer that has a good reputation.
 The vehicles are known for their good looks and reliability, as well as their success in motor racing, especially in the rally.
 They offer one of the best warranty coverages on the market, making their models even more attractive.

 Mitsubishi currently offers a wide range of models in Canada, including the Lancer, the Eclipse, the Outlander, and the Endeavor.
 The new electric minicar called the i-MiEV is also available.

 In Canada, Mitsubishi is most popular for its sedans and SUVs.
 Their best-selling car is the Mitsubishi Lancer sedan, followed by the Mitsubishi Outlander SUV.

-Mitsubishi outfits their vehicles with the standard safety equipment that most car manufacturers provide.
+Mitsubishi outfits its vehicles with the standard safety equipment that most car manufacturers provide.
 However, while they offer what their competitors offer safety features, they lack in the brake department.

 Most models come equipped with driver and passenger front and side airbags, rear head, and side airbags, ABS and brake assistance, and front disk brakes, but only rear drum brakes.
 Competitors offer rear disk brakes as well.
 Mitsubishi also includes traction and stability controls, child safety locks, integrated turn signals, and daytime running lights.